 Legacies of the Sword: the Kashima-Shinryu and Samurai Martial Culture.

-The works of Dr David A Hall
+The works of the late Dr David A Hall:

 Encyclopedia of Japanese Martial Arts